 Linking Words

-others argue that it should not be considered.
+others argue that it is unnecessary and potentially inappropriate.
 In

 this